MartinTichovsky/cypress-interceptor/README.md

      * When it is true, calling `debugInfo` will return an array with all catched requests */ debug?: boolean;
     /**
+     * When true, response body will not be logged due to performance issues */ doNotLogResponseBody?: boolean;
+    /**
      * Ignore request outside the domain, default: true */